 British actress Janet McTeer’s dizzying star turn in Anthony Page’s revival of Ibsen’s “A Doll’s House” is reason enough for this West End transfer.
-The production has other fine elements but it’s McTeer’s mercurial spin on Nora that brings Ibsen’s 118-year-old play to such vivid stage life.
+The production has other fine elements — a terrific supporting cast, Page’s lively direction — but it’s McTeer’s mercurial spin on Nora (girlish giggles one second, an expression of dire panic the next) that brings Ibsen’s 118-year-old play to such vivid stage life.

 McTeer, who recently won London’s Olivier Award for her West End perf of the role, carefully charts Nora’s evolution from a pampered little “skylark” who knows “so little of how difficult life can be” to a woman of towering independence willing to risk everything she loves for the sake of freedom.
 Both McTeer and director Page understand that such a transformation is credible only if Nora’s strength, however latent, exists from the beginning and blossoms through tragedy and pain.
 Watch as McTeer, early in the play, hides a sack of sweets from her disapproving husband, or uses baby talk to get her way: Small acts of subversion are merely the first steps to Nora’s ultimate escape.